 Toasting spices intensifies their flavor, brings out the aromatic oils and adds complexity to their taste by layering in a warm, toasty flavor.
 It also makes your kitchen smell amazing!

-Next add the toasted spices to the pot of wine, with a little bit of honey and apple cider and let it simmer.
+Next add the toasted spices to the crockpot of wine, with a little bit of honey and apple cider and let it simmer.

 It’s just that simple!
-I also like to add lemon and orange slices to the pot and just a little Gran Gala which I used instead of Gran Marnier.
+I also like to add lemon and orange slices to the crockpot and just a little Gran Gala which I used instead of Gran Marnier because it’s cheaper.

 You could omit the Gran Gala and add it to each glass if you’d prefer but since everyone in my home loves any beverage that has a little-grown folks juice in it I add the Gran Gala to the pot.
 Do not judge us!!